3dim-computational-imaging/3dim-website/content/authors/jiazhang-wang-alumnus/_index.md

 ---
 # Display name
-title: Muralidhar Balaji
+title: Jiazhang Wang

 # Full Name (for SEO)
-first_name: Muralidhar
+first_name: Jiazhang
-last_name: Balaji
+last_name: Wang

 # Is this the primary user of the site?
 superuser: false